 By identifying best practices, Brown challenges us to replicate what works.
 He specifies actions and policies, explains how to implement, and even provides a reasonable budget estimate. |

-Theme #1: population, nations, social needs and behavior |
+Theme #1: population, nations and failed states, social needs and behavior |

 Three themes encapsulate the policy discussion in Brown.
-This is the social theme covered in chapters 6, 7, and 9. |
+This is the social theme covered in chapters 11, 12, and 13. |

 Theme #2: energy and global warming |

-Energy and global warming loom large, so are broken out.
-See notes for Chapter 4 and Chapter 5. |
+Energy and global warming loom large, so are broken out in chapters 8 and 9.
+See notes for energy demand and energy supply. |

 Theme #3: natural systems, including water, food, forests, water |

 Many ecological topics rolled up here.
-They interconnect. |
+They interconnect.
+See chapter 10. |

 Conclusion: Mobilization |

-Brown's chapter 10 summarizes his case and extolls a great but swift mobilization. |
+Brown's chapter 13 summarizes his case and extolls a great but swift mobilization based on grass-roots activism and political leadership ---the former has coalesced but not the leadership. |